okcknet/okck.net/content/posts/my-first-post.md

 ---

 Hello World :)
-This is the first post for Hugo tryout.
-I hope I will solve the basics.
+This is the first post for Hugo tryout. **I hope** I will solve the basics.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTUxNDMyNjg1XX0=
+eyJoaXN0b3J5IjpbLTEwODIzOTMxNV19
 -->